How to Slice and Store Jamón

 Chris Hinckley, Arcata, CA USA

 Congratulations on your purchase, it is truly an amazing ham!
 A boneless ham can be stored for a few months if it remains wrapped in its original plastic.
-Freezing it should not cause any harm.
+There is no need to freeze the jamon.
 Once it is removed from its packaging it will last a much shorter time, unless you have a countertop vacuum seal machine.
 In that case you can cut it into pieces and store them individually until you are ready to slice away.
 If you are going to use a meat slicer, I would recommend slicing it well chilled for thin slices.
 But remember, always bring the ham slices to room temperature before serving!" - Don Harris

 "hi! i just rcvd my bone in Jamon Serrano- i'l be serving it on sep. so that's like 3 months for now- is it still gonna be as fresh? can i put it in the ref with the original vacuum wrap as it was delivered to me or should i take out the vacuum wrap and just leave it on the stand in my dining area- im such a rookie -lil confused what do i do? thanks! can't wait to throw a big spanish dinner :) "